okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 #### <span v-pre>`{{{OktaUtil}}}`</span>

 Defines a global `OktaUtil` JavaScript object that contains methods used to complete the Okta sign-in flow.
-When an application uses the Okta-hosted sign-in page to sign a user in, information (called request context) is available about the target application and the request.
+When an app uses the sign-in page to sign a user in, information called request context is available.
+The request context describes the target application and the request.

 ### Use request context

-By calling the `OktaUtil.getRequestContext()` method, JavaScript code on your sign-in page can inspect the current request and make decisions based on the target application or other details.
+By calling the `OktaUtil.getRequestContext()` method, JavaScript code on your sign-in page can do the following:

+* Inspect the current request
+* Act based on the target app or other details

 Identity Engine users get the following object returned from `OktaUtil.getRequestContext()`: